sdelamo/sergiodelamo.com/posts/presentation-micronaut-saas.md

 # [%title]

-[%summary]

-In this talk, you will learn how Micronaut eases the development of a Software as a Service application (Saas) with the following capabilities:
+In this talk, you will learn how [Micronaut](https://micronaut.io) eases the development of a Software as a Service application (Saas) with the following capabilities:

 - Micronaut Data JDBC Multi-Tenancy with Column Discriminator.
 - [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) Deployment.